 Angkor Wat is a Theravada Buddhist temple complex and the largest religious complex in the world.
-Located on a site measuring 162.6 hectares within the ancient capital of Angkor, it was constructed between 1113 and 1150 CE during the reign of the Khmer king Suryavarman II.
-From the late 13th century onward, the complex continued to be a Buddhist temple and has remained an active center of Buddhist worship for centuries.
+Located on a site measuring 162.6 hectares within the ancient capital of Angkor, it was constructed between 1113 and 1150 CE during the reign of the Khmer king Suryavarman II as a Hindu temple dedicated to Vishnu.
+From the late 13th century onward, the complex was gradually transformed into a Buddhist temple and has remained an active center of Buddhist worship for centuries.
 Angkor Wat is noted for its monumental scale, extensive bas-reliefs, and architectural unity characteristic of Khmer architecture, and unlike most Angkorian temples it is oriented toward the west.
 It is a national symbol of Cambodia and appears on the Cambodian national flag.

 Read more on Wikipedia